openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

 ### Map identities to their own groups

-This is an example of *Attribute type and value mappings*, where an attribute type and value are mapped into a Identity API property and value.
+This is an example of *Attribute type and value mappings*, where an attribute type and value are mapped into an Identity API property and value.

     {
         "rules": [